PedroRavaglia/3D-Reaction-Diffusion/README.md

 * Rotate the camera using arrow keys or WASD
 * Pause animation with spacebar
 * Reload the scene with R key
+* Zoom in and out with the scroll wheel

 ### You can see the implementation [here](https://pedroravaglia.github.io/3D-Reaction-Diffusion/) (may not work properly on some GPUs)